cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 The package java.lang is imported into every Java class.

 A valid .java file may define any number of classes or interfaces but have at most one public class.
-It can also not define any public classes.

 ## Practice Questions before exam